-* Judges to the 2021 Plowman Chamber Music Competition will be announced in Summer 2020.
+* Judges to the next Plowman Chamber Music Competition will be announced later in the Fall.

 Judges of the 2019 Plowman Chamber Music Competition